Changes to the Russia/Ukraine Regulations as of 23 May 2023

 Further information and background to these measures can be found on the Department of Foreign Affairs website.

-A fourth set of EU sanctions was adopted on 1 and 2 March 2022.
-Briefly, these measures comprises:
+A third set of EU sanctions was adopted on 2 March and February 2022.
+Briefly, these measures comprise:

 • Amendments to existing sanctions regime – Russia (Sectoral Measures) Regime (Council Regulation 2022/345 and Council Regulation 2022/350)